volod-one/github-user-search-app/README.md

 ### 6. Making User content.

 Make elements for User is not difficult, everything is separated in different files..
 The only thing which made me a bit struggle is content's layout for different screens.
 I was trying use float on image, but seems like it is impossible to use it if sibling inside grid or flex container.
 So I decided to use grid for whole content inside my card.
 Little bit magic with adjustments and everything was done.
 With almost no pain.

+### 7. Tailwind breakpoints.

+If add extra breakpoint for tailwind other breakpoints won't work correctly, even if I will try to add them through extends.
+The easiest way is just import default breakpoints from tailwind defaultTheme and extract them to new breakpoints rules with my new one.